xriss/monster-mesh/box/README.md

 .ssh public key setup to allow passwordless ssh login.
 So be sure to change the password and remove the .ssh key if you want the image to be secure.

+The following scripts can be used on an Ubuntu machine to connect to the monster-mesh network.

+	./netmanager-down
+	./adhoc-config

+Will disable netmanger and then configure the mesh using adhoc-config, from now on you will not have wifi internet access but you will have monster-mesh access so can run the mmesh app locally.

+	./netmanager-up

+Will disable the adhoc monster-mesh config and log you back into your normal wifi connection handled by netmanager.